 - 1. How does a film make money?

 - 2. What are the key questions Susan must address in The Wreck

 - 3. What can studio management do to optimize returns across a portfolio?

 - 4. What drives returns at DreamWorks?

 - 5. How would you value DreamWorks?

 Assignment for Session 4

 Prepare presentations for The Wreck

-Reading: Time Warner Cable web site trending schedules

-Valuation Exercise: Comcast, Time Warner, Cablevision, Direct TV
+Reading: Review Netflix Investor Relations web site Valuation Exercise: Comcast, Time Warner, Cablevision, Direct TV